Our Library, Our Community

 "Enlightenment"by local artist Don Lundstrom is an effort to define the Stark County District Library and its purpose, as well as to create a welcoming sense to those who pass through its entrance.

-To learn more about the Library Foundation or to make a donation, contact Stephanie Soduk, Public Relations and Development Manager, 330.458.2699, or e-mail.
+To learn more about the Library Foundation or to make a donation, contact Robyn Steinmetz, Development Director, 330.458.2709, or e-mail.

 The Stark County District Library Foundation has a fiduciary responsibility to ensure that all gifts are used for the purposes intended by our donors.
 The Foundation is a responsible steward of your philanthropic contributions, and works to ensure the efficient use of private funds.